 Could not have asked for a better work placement/supervisor.
 Learned not only how to be a better lawyer, but how to manage a practice and how important it is to be involved in the legal community.

 All qualified Candidates who notify the LSO that they wish to participate in the LPP, and pay the required LSO licensing fees, will be invited to register for the program.

-If you are not a Canadian citizen or permanent resident and wish to participate in the LPP (Training Component and Work Placement) you must provide the LPP with the appropriate documentation from Immigration, Refugees and Citizenship Canada (IRCC).
+If you are not a Canadian citizen or permanent resident and wish to participate in the LPP (Training Component and Work Experience) you must provide the LPP with the appropriate documentation issued by Immigration, Refugees and Citizenship Canada (IRCC).
 This documentation must be provided before the LPP begins.
 You are personally responsible for obtaining such documentation from the relevant Canadian government agency or office.
-This documentation must confirm your proof of legal name and be valid for the duration of the LPP (August 2020 to April 2021).
+This documentation must confirm your proof of legal name and be valid for the duration of the LPP (August 2022 to April 2023).
 Note: You will not be able to begin the LPP in August without the relevant documentation.

 If you have questions and require assistance, please contact International Student Support at firstname.lastname@example.org and one of their advisors will be able to provide support.
 Please inform them that you are a Law Practice Program Candidate.